cbennett07/demo-swf-app-chris/README.md

   <img src="img/img-009.png" width="100%" title="hover text">
 </p>

 ### `Frontend Setup`

-To bootstrap a frontend, we will use React.
+To bootstrap a frontend, we will use `React`.

 - Bootstrap a react project: